gnss-sdr/geniuss-place/_pages/acknowledgements.md

   This project has received funding from the [**European GNSS Agency**](http://www.gsa.europa.eu/) under the European Union's Horizon 2020 research and innovation programme under grant agreement no. [687367](http://cordis.europa.eu/project/rcn/199301_en.html).
   {: .notice--success}

+* Support of the Spanish Ministry of Economy and Competitiveness.

+  **The Spanish Ministry of Economy and Competitiveness**, through project ADVENTURE (Ref.
+TEC2015-69868-C2-2-R), provides partial support for registrations and travel expenses to well-established scientific conferences, as well as publication fees.
+  {: .notice--success}

 * Support of Research Groups by the Government of Catalonia (Grant 2014--SGR--1567).